 Another approach could mitigate the above problem of interpolation in case of longer-term forecasts, although this (again) requires daily forecasts to be considered deterministic whenever available.
-For missing daily forecast points for periods beyond the horizon of the daily forecasts, one could proceed as follows: A demand (capacity) process is estimated based on the time series of historical demand data that has been extended to also include a given set of available daily forecasts, treating the latter as if they were actually observed values.
+For missing daily forecast points for periods beyond the horizon of the daily forecasts, one could proceed as follows: A demand (capacity) process is estimated based on the time series of historical data that has been extended to also include a given set of available daily forecasts, treating the latter as if they were actually observed.
 Missing forecasts are then replaced with expectations derived from the estimated process.
 This approach is proposed by Ritter et al. (2011) and Härdle et al. (2012) in the context of weather derivatives pricing.
 Roughly speaking, estimating parameters based on historic and forecast data at the same time may come close to the general idea of enlarging the information filtration.
-Yet we argue that especially for electricity, this "combined estimation" may level out expected future (demand/capacity) fluctuations too strongly due to the (necessary) inclusion of historic data into the estimation.
-Assume, e.g., that a longer-lasting period of very high electricity demand is expected.
-This will, of course, be reflected explicitly in the daily forecast points.
-However, even if these days (for which high demand is forecast) are added to the historical time series in the "combined" estimation procedure, the derived demand expectations for periods thereafter will likely be lower, reflecting historic long-term average demand, too.
-Note that this very issue is avoided by modifying demand and capacity dynamics as proposed in (20), while retaining the basic stochastic properties of the respective processes at the same time.
+However, we argue that especially for electricity, this combined estimation may level out expected future (demand/capacity) fluctuations too strongly due to the (necessary) inclusion of historic data into the estimation.
+Assume, e.g., that

-17Basically the same arguments apply if we instead retain the general structure of our stochastic processes for demand and capacity in equations (2) and (6), and include the forecast data (e.g., relating to a future point in time T) into the deterministic parts $s^D(T)$ and $s^C(T)$.
-Additionally, and at least in the short-term, the deterministic part within $\mathbb{E}^{\mathbb{Q}}[\cdot]$ is clearly overlaid with the mean-reverting OU-component $q_t e^{-\kappa^D(T-t)}$ (likewise for capacity) so that the exact forecast values contained in $s^D(T)$ will be distorted.
+19Basically the same arguments apply if we instead retain the general structure of our stochastic processes for demand and capacity in Equations (2) and (6), and include the forecast data (e.g., relating to a future point in time T) into the deterministic parts $s^D(T)$ and $s^C(T)$.
+Additionally, and at least in the short-term, the deterministic part "within" $\mathbb{E}^{\mathbb{Q}}[\cdot]$ is clearly overlaid with the mean-reverting OU-component $q_t e^{-\kappa^D(T-t)}$ (likewise for capacity) so that the exact forecast values contained in $s^D(T)$ will be distorted.